 What is SSRS Report Builder?

-If you are a person who doesn’t know the visual studio and loves Microsoft word, then you will enjoy working with the SSRS report builder tutorial.
+If you don’t know the visual studio and love Microsoft Word, you will enjoy working with the SSRS report builder tutorial.
 It has a simple yet powerful SQL Server reporting services interface to design graphs.

 Use those extra two days to learn SSRS Report Builder, and this tutorial section covers the designer part of using this tool.

 - Please refer to the Install Builder article to understand the installation process and a few report designing examples.

 - SSRS Reporting Services is free when you purchase the SQL Server license.
 You can download the latest developer version and visual studio to use and test for learners.

 - One can create a report without writing a single line of code, and most of this article covers the same.